tganyan/27-form-props/README.md

-# Reactive COW
+# React Search

-This is an introductory project to react and sass.
-On click of the 'moo' button, the cow should render some random lorem ipsum.
+This is a simple react app for someone to search the reddit api.

 ## Getting Started